ncatlab/nlab-content/pages/177.md

 sending each directed graph to the [[free functor|free]] category on that graph.
 A free category on a graph is called a [[quiver]].

 **A note on terminology:** in the context of graph theory, the term "directed graph" is often taken to mean that there is at most one edge from one vertex to another.
-In other words, a directed graph (or _digraph_) in that context can be identified with a set $V$ equipped with a binary relation (the edges are ordered pairs belonging to that relation).
+In other words, a directed graph (or _digraph_) in that context can be identified with a set $V$ of vertices equipped with a binary relation (the edges are ordered pairs of vertices belonging to that relation).
 See also the article [[graph]].

 #Definition#